danielfvm/LibreDiscordEmojis/README.md

 # LibreDiscordEmojis
 Use emojis and stickers in Discord for free without buying Nitro.
+Use the emoji and sticker selector to send them.
+Keep in mind that you cannot use the emojis inserted in text and that you cannot send them using the `:emoji:` shortcut.

 # Is it save to use?
-**No**, using this script or any other program that modifies Discord is **against the TOS** and can lead to a ban of your account. **Use this script at your own risk!**
+**No**, using this script or any other programs that modifie Discord is **against the TOS** and can lead to a ban of your account. **Use this script at your own risk!**

 # Installation
 ## Linux
-Follow the instructions as listed below if you are running a linux system (should work on windows too, if required packages are installed):
+Follow the instructions as listed below if you are running a linux system (should work on windows too, if required packages are installed).
+Keep in mind that discord has to be closed before starting `main.py`.
 ```
 git clone http://github.com/danielfvm/LibreDiscordEmojis
 cd LibreDiscordEmojis